-How successful a credit union is at making money affects its long-term survivability.
-Earnings can be retained by the credit union, expanding its capital cushion, or be used to deal with problematic loans, likely making the credit union better prepared to withstand financial trouble.
-Losses, on the other hand, take away from a credit union's ability to do those things.
+How successful a credit union is at earning money has an effect on its long-term survivability.
+Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the credit union more resilient in tough times.
+Credit unions that are losing money, however, are less able to do those things.

-One indication that the credit union is doing better than its peers in this area was its earnings ratio of 4.00 percent in our test, above the average for all credit unions.
+One sign that the credit union is running ahead of its peers in this area was its earnings ratio of 0.00 percent in our test, above the average for all credit unions.